 Overview

-The Seagreen Offshore Wind Farm is under construction around 27km from the coast of Angus in the North Sea.
+The operational Seagreen Offshore Wind Farm is Scotland's largest, located around 27km from the coast of Angus in the North Sea.

-A joint venture between TotalEnergies (51%) and SSE Renewables (49%), Seagreen will be Scotland’s largest and the world's deepest fixed foundation offshore wind farm once complete.
+A joint venture between TotalEnergies (51%) and SSE Renewables (49%), Seagreen is also the holder of the record for the world's deepest fixed bottom foundation^.

 Seagreen was consented with permission to install 150 offshore wind turbines.